 Do Root Canals Hurt?

-5 facts about root canals.
+5 facts about root canals

-1. Root canals should be done without any discomfort
+1. Root canals should be comfortable.

 2. Root canals should not hurt

-You would think root canals would be painful, but if everything is done correctly, it shouldn’t hurt.
-The procedure is designed to eliminate pain not cause it.
+You would think root canals would be extremely uncomfortable, but if everything is done correctly, it shouldn’t hurt.
+The procedure is designed to eliminate discomfort rather than cause it.
 Before a root canal is in full swing, the area around the tooth is numbed.
-So, getting a root canal should feel just like cavity filled.
+So, getting a root canal should feel just like a cavity filled.
 If root canals give you feelings of dental anxiety our office in Lincoln, NE would love to work with you.
-We have a sedation dentist available, who caters to patients suffering from dental anxiety.
+We offer oral sedation and cater to patients suffering from dental anxiety.

-3. Aftercare: Pain after a root canal
+3. Aftercare: Discomfort after a root canal

 4. Protecting your teeth after root canals